REALTECH aiLAB

 SAP Business AI: Joule, use cases & launch plan

-SAP Business AI brings AI into SAP processes – from embedded functions to the copilot Joule.
-The decisive factor is the translation into your reality: governance, data, operation, costs (AI units) and architecture (SAP BTP & side-by-side).
-This guide gives you orientation, shows typical SAP Business AI use cases and the next realistic step.
+SAP Business AI brings AI into SAP processes – from embedded AI to Copilot Joule.
+With SAP’s current vision of the Autonomous Enterprise, this topic is becoming increasingly important: In the future, AI should not only assist but also be more deeply embedded in business processes, data context, and governance.
+The key is translating this into your reality: governance, data, operations, costs (AI Units), and architecture (SAP BTP & Side-by-Side).
+This guide provides you with direction, highlights typical SAP Business AI use cases, and outlines the next realistic step.

 TL;DR – Key facts in brief

-• Definition: SAP Business AI is the way SAP brings AI into the workflow - from Joule as an assistant to AI functions that support decisions and process steps directly in SAP.
+• Definition: SAP Business AI is SAP’s approach to integrating AI into workflows – from Joule as an assistant to AI functions that support decisions and process steps directly within SAP.

 • Where teams start: side-by-side prototyping on the SAP BTP is a common way to get started.